 The stunning windows at St. Clement's date from across the centuries, and include the beautiful east window, depicting the Crucifixion, which is of hand-painted enamel, rather than, as is often supposed, stained glass.
 It dates from c.1850, and is probably German.
 Other windows include those depicting St. Clement and the saints of our daughter parishes, Ss.
 Thomas, James and Margaret.

-In September 2016 the east window was taken away for expert restoration.
-We are looking forward to the window being reinstated in time for Easter 2017.
+In September 2016 the east window was taken away for expert restoration, and was reinstated in early April, in time for Easter 2017.

 Like many churches, a part of the liturgical ornamentation of the Church is a set of Stations of the Cross.
 Following the Stations of the Cross around the Church, from the North East corner of the North Aisle all the way around to the North East corner of the Sanctuary, is a spiritual exercise designed to help the Christian pilgrim to meditate upon the final journey of Jesus Christ from judgement by Pilate to his burial.
 There are fourteen traditional stations (stopping places) each marked by a numbered plaque around the church.
 The devotion of Stations of the Cross developed from early Christians walking the Via Dolorosa in Jerusalem, the actual place of Christ's final journey.
 The devotion of walking the "Way of the Cross" is still a natural part of Christian life, and is done publicly in Lent.